ms/buildtogether.tech/rules-change/index.md

 ---
 ---

-Tech gurus like Musk, Bezos, and Zuckerberg don't actually want to change the
+Tech gurus like Musk, Bezos, and Zuckerberg don't actually want to change the world: they just want to own more of it
-world: they just want to own more of it.
-If you would like to set your sights a little higher than that, the ten rules below are a good place to start; if you'd like to know more <cite>Brown2007</cite> and <cite>Manns2015</cite> helped me, and I hope they will help you.
+<cite>Robinson2021</cite>.
+If you would like to set your sights
+higher than that, the ten rules below are a good place to start; if you'd like to know more <cite>Brown2007</cite> and
+<cite>Manns2015</cite> helped me, and I hope they will help you.

 <blockquote markdown="1">